 On January 11, 2012, C.R.
 Bard, Inc. ("Bard") filed a suit in the United States District Court of Utah claiming certain of the Company's implantable port products infringe on three U.S. patents held by Bard (US Patent Nos.
 7,785,302 ("302"), 7,959,615 ("615") and 7,947,022 ("022")).
 The case was stayed pending reexamination in the US Patent and Trademark Office ("USPTO").
 Following the reexamination proceedings, and the parties' related appeals to the Federal Circuit which resulted in further proceedings at the USPTO, certain claims of the 615 patent were held invalid, while the remaining claims of the 615 patent and the other two patents were upheld over the prior art references considered in the reexamination proceedings.
 Thereafter, the case was transferred from the District of Utah to the United States District Court for the District of Delaware ("District of Delaware").
-A scheduling order was entered on March 23, 2021.
 On July 22, 2021, in another case against a different defendant, the District of Utah invalidated multiple claims of the '302, '022, and '615 Patents under 35 USC §101, including claims asserted against the Company.
-Following the Utah court's decision, the Company filed a Motion for Judgment on the Pleadings based on collateral estoppel on August 9, 2021.
-Bard filed its opposition brief on September 2, 2021 and the
+On December 27, 2021, the District of Delaware stayed the case pending the Federal Circuit's resolution of Bard's appeal from the Utah Decision.
+On February 17, 2023, the Federal Circuit Reversed-in-Part, Vacated-in-Part, and Remanded the Utah Decision.
+The District of Delaware lifted the stay on February 28, 2023 and held a status conference on March 23, 2023.
+A scheduling order has been entered, and a jury trial is currently scheduled for April 29, 2024.
+The Company has not recorded an expense related to the outcome of this litigation because it is not yet possible to determine if a potential loss is probable nor reasonably estimable.